The best Kodi/XBMC boxes introduction

 If you're looking to use a box for streaming content to your television, then Kodi (or XBMC as it was previously known) is one of the best pieces of software out there to use, bringing flexibility, support for a huge range of streaming services and a TV-friendly interface that makes playing your media a joy.

 As well as allowing you to stream video and music files over a local network, the software also includes the ability to install plug-ins to stream from a variety of services including Amazon Prime Instant Video, Spotify and YouTube.

-The only downside of the software is that Kodi doesn't actually make a set top box of its own for the software (and no, its branded Raspberry Pi case doesn't count) so if you want to install Kodi you actually have a dazzling array of options.
+The only downside is that Kodi doesn't actually make a set top box of its own for the software (and no, its branded Raspberry Pi case doesn't count) so if you want to install Kodi you actually have a dazzling array of options.

 To help facilitate that drive to find the best hardware for your video streaming ventures we've put together this handy guide with our top picks of the best boxes to install Kodi on, from low-powered Linux machines to Android set top boxes capable of outputting at 4K resolutions.